pothuraju-dev/nuxt-error-handling/README.md

 ## Custom Error Page

-The `pages/error.vue` page serves as a custom error page that displays error information and provides options to clear the error or navigate to other routes.
+The `error.vue` page serves as a custom error page that displays error information and provides options to clear the error or navigate to other routes.
 To see this in action:

 1. Run the project using `npm run dev`.
 2. Trigger errors by interacting with the app or navigating to routes with error conditions.